The rule.

 “The safest place to hold your crypto.”

-Superlative claim about safety in a sector where capital loss is the default risk.
 Fails Article 88(1)(b).
-The word “safe” is one of the highest-priority flags in NCA enforcement.
+“Safe” is one of the highest-priority flags in NCA enforcement.

 How to comply.

-For every benefit claim in the hero, the paired risk statement must sit in the same visual frame.
-Same column, same typography weight, same vertical position.
+Every hero benefit claim gets its paired risk statement in the same visual frame — same column, weight, and vertical position.
 Footers do not satisfy parity.

-Replace any superlative or comparative claim with a quantified, dated, sourced version.
-“The fastest-growing RWA platform in Europe” becomes “Largest tokenised treasury platform in Europe by AUM, €X.X B as of March 2026 (source: rwa.xyz).”
+Replace superlatives with quantified, dated, sourced claims: “Largest tokenised treasury platform in Europe by AUM, €X.X B as of March 2026 (source: rwa.xyz).”

-Run a side-by-side check: every claim on the marketing page must appear in the whitepaper or be a downstream paraphrase of a whitepaper claim.
+Map every marketing claim to a whitepaper sentence.
 If the whitepaper says “variable yield,” the landing page cannot say “stable yield.”

 Related rules.